dtao/PhilosopherDeveloper/app/views/posts/optimize-for-comprehensibility.markdown

 of teaching me a valuable lesson about how *not* to write code, in response--to my embarrassment--to a rather clumsy bit of work I had done.

-Pete noticed that in one of my recent commits I had added a snippet of code in a place where, from an organizational standpoint, it simply didn't belong. *Functionally* the code did what I intended;
-but its placement was haphazard, something I hadn't put any reasonable amount of thought into.
-I would compare my process for picking its location to spinning a globe and landing your finger on a random spot and deciding, "*That* is where I'll build my house!"
+Pete noticed that in one of my commits I had added a snippet of code in a place where, from an organizational standpoint, it simply didn't belong. *Functionally* the code did what I intended; but its placement was haphazard, something I hadn't put any reasonable amount of thought into.
+I would compare my process for picking its location to spinning a globe and landing your finger on a random spot and declaring: "That's where I'll build my house!"

-The problem, though, went beyond the poor placement of a code snippet within a larger codebase.
+The problem actually went beyond the poor placement of a code snippet within a larger codebase, though.
 I really can't recall what the actual code was, so I'll just write another little fabrication to illustrate the problem:

 ```javascript
 // what was already there